 In this section, we highlight the overall performance of croatian universities on the institutional level per U-Multirank dimension.
 The table below shows the national breakdown of croatian universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), versus below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).
 In doing so, U-Multirank offers a clear picture on the country’s strengths and areas for improvement.

-It becomes apparent that in general Croatia's higher education institutions perform strongest in U-Multirank’s teaching & learning and regional engagement dimensions.
+It becomes apparent that in general Croatia's higher education institutions perform strongest in U-Multirank’s teaching & learning, regional engagement and research dimensions.

 Public primary and secondary schools, as well as institutions of higher education, are tuition-free.
 There are very few private schools in the country.
 Tuition fees for study programmes in Croatia are determined by each higher education institution.
 The level of tuition fees depends on the type of study programme and its duration.
 It is therefore important that prospective students directly contact the higher education institution they are interested in for precise information about tuition fees.

 The range of tuition fees for international undergraduate students varies depending on the higher education institution and field of study.
 Tuition fees for undergraduate degree programmes in the humanities and social sciences can range from 6,000 Kuna (approximately 800 EUR) to 16,500 Kuna (approximately 2,200 EUR) per year, tuition fees for technical sciences are approximately 22,000 Kuna (approximately 3,000 EUR) per year and tuition fees for sciences and medical study are around 27,000 Kuna per year (approximately 3,600 EUR).
 Tuition fees for graduate and postgraduate programmes should be obtained by request directly from higher education institutions since they vary significantly.